High Street, Llandrindod Wells, LD1

 Key features

-- Over 200 square metres of accommodation
+- Offering over 200 sq. metres of well-presented and well-proportioned accommodation

 - Energy performance certificate - B & E